datasign-tist/Project-05-Dynamic-Pricing-Engine-for-E-Commerce/README.md

 1. Create the template.py file --> This will help us avoid manually adding all the required folders and files.
 2. Create the requirements.txt ( pip install—r requirements.txt) --> This file contains all the required libraries, and it will install them in one go.
 3. Create the setup.py --> requirement.txt file.
 It will look for this file to install our package as a local package.
-4. Add the Logging Functionality in the constructor file inside src/project_name --> This customer logging function will help us debug and track our code when deployed on remote servers.
+4. Add the Logging Functionality in the constructor file inside src/project_name --> This custom logging function will help us debug and track our code when deployed on remote servers.
 5. Add the common.py file inside the  utils --> The Utility file helps us reuse the function ( Professional OOps Programming ).
 We have used the config-box and ensure-annotation for better standard coding.

 ------------------------------------------------------------------------------------------------------------